Prime editing

 Prime editing is a 'search-and-replace' genome editing technology in molecular biology by which the genome of living organisms may be modified.
 The technology directly writes new genetic information into a targeted DNA site.
 It uses a fusion protein, consisting of a catalytically impaired Cas9 endonuclease fused to an engineered reverse transcriptase enzyme, and a prime editing guide RNA (pegRNA), capable of identifying the target site and providing the new genetic information to replace the target DNA nucleotides.
 It mediates targeted insertions, deletions, and base-to-base conversions without the need for double strand breaks (DSBs) or donor DNA templates.

-The technology is an early-stage, experimental genome editing method that has received mainstream press attention due to its potential uses in medical genetics.
+The technology has received mainstream press attention due to its potential uses in medical genetics.
 It utilizes methodologies similar to precursor genome editing technologies, including CRISPR/Cas9 and base editors.
-Prime editing has been used on some animal models of genetic disease.
+Prime editing has been used on some animal models of genetic disease and plants.

 Genome editing

 Components

 Prime editing involves three major components: